guides

 PPI letters

 If INZ identifies concerns during processing, they may issue a Potentially Prejudicial Information (PPI) letter.
-You must respond quickly and thoroughly — this is your opportunity to address concerns before a final decision is made.
+You must respond quickly and thoroughly, as this is your opportunity to address concerns before a final decision is made.

 A PPI letter is not a decline.
-It’s a chance to provide further evidence or explanation.
+It’s a chance to provide further evidence or explanation, and our guide on how to respond to a PPI letter walks through the approach.
 Time limits on responding are strict.

 Offshore vs onshore applications